ganrad/openshift-s2i-tomee7-wp-jdk8/README.md

 ---> Restoring build artifacts...
 ---> Building and installing application from source...
 ```
 This will run the *save-artifacts* script which includes the code to backup the currently running application dependencies.
-When the application container imageis built next time, the saved application dependencies will be re-used to build the application.
+When the application container image is built next time, the saved application dependencies will be re-used to build the application.